 First, if you found an error, be glad you found it.
 Most credit reporting agency websites have a page to report errors or challenge discrepancies.
 Sometimes, the result doesn’t come back in your favor.

 If you don’t understand your report, don’t be embarrassed.
-Credit reports can be complex, especially for those of us who have travelled on an unconventional path.
+Credit reports can be complex, especially for those of us who have traveled on an unconventional path.

 If you decide to hire a credit repair company, you many not see a dramatic change in your score right away.
 When I used one several years ago, it was about 3 months before I saw a noticeable difference in my scores.
 After 6 months, my score improved by 100 points.